 The air fryer craze is well and truly in its prime, as more and more people buy one and realize just how useful it is.
 There are many benefits to owning and cooking with an air fryer.
 It’s not just another cooking appliance that you’ll probably send to the Goodwill next year when the craze dies down.
 It’s truly a useful cooking tool to have in your kitchen.

 When I first bought my air fryer, I was a skeptic, like you might be.
-I don’t have a lot of space in my kitchen and this is just one more appliance that will take up precious counter space and probably won’t get used all that often.
+This is just one more appliance that will take up precious counter space and probably won’t get used all that often.
 I told myself I’d probably regret it, but I bought one anyways.

 Turns out I couldn’t have been further from the truth.
 Not only do I LOVE my air fryer, I use it now for almost everything – particularly most things I once put in the oven.